Griffin8/Exploratory_Data_Analysis/README.md

-#course project for the Getting and Cleaning Data Coursera course.
+#Course project for the Getting and Cleaning Data Coursera course.

 ##Requirements:
 * Merges the training and the test sets to create one data set.